daywid/daywid/README.md

 ## Hello, I'm Daywid!
-I'm a novice software developer from Brazil.
+I'm a software developer from Brazil.
 My favorite programming languages are Java and Python!

 ## About me